Anessen/PSFalcon/Home.md

 ## Folder Redirection

-If you have “Folder Redirection” in place via Group Policy, the `$HOME` folder may not be properly recognized by PowerShell.
+If you have “Folder Redirection” in place, the `$HOME` folder may not be properly recognized by PowerShell.
 In these cases, you can extract PSFalcon to a different folder and import the module directly from that folder when you want to use it.

 For instance, if you unpacked it in a folder called "PSFalcon", you could navigate to the directory that folder is contained in and point `Import-Module` to the directory:

 ```powershell
 Import-Module .\PSFalcon